Skidmore Employee Benefits Summary

 Who is eligible for Personal Time?

-Full- and part-time non-exempt employees hired for at least a nine-month appointment are eligible for personal time upon date of hire.
+Regular full- and part-time non-exempt employees hired for at least a nine-month appointment are eligible for personal time upon date of hire.
+Part time, temporary employees are not eligible for personal time or personal time accrual.